AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-preview-topics.md

 >[!NOTE]
 >
-> The conditional content is highlighted using light background color in the Web Editor.
+> The conditional content is highlighted using light background color in the Editor.

 ![](images/conditional-popup_cs.png){width="300" align="left"}

 **Edit**

-- Open the topic for editing in the Web Editor.
-The **Edit** option will not be available if your administrator has enabled the **Disable Edit Without Checkout** option.
-With the option enabled, you will see the **Edit** option only after checking out a topic file.
+- Open the topic for editing in the Editor.
+The **Edit** option will not be available if your administrator has enabled the **Disable edit without locking the file** option.
+With the option enabled, you will view the **Edit** option only after locking a topic file.

 **Key Resolution**